Blinken says US has seen 'no meaningful pullback' of Russian forces from the Ukraine border – KION546

 By Jennifer Hansler and Kylie Atwood, CNN

-The United States has not seen evidence that Russia is pulling back troops from the Ukraine border, despite Moscow’s claims, US Secretary of State Antony Blinken said Wednesday.
+The United States has seen “no meaningful pullback” of Russian forces from the border with Ukraine, despite Moscow’s claims, US Secretary of State Antony Blinken said Wednesday.

-“Unfortunately, there’s a difference between what Russia says and what it does.
-And what we’re seeing is no meaningful pullback,” Blinken said on ABC’s “Good Morning America.”
+Moscow has consistently denied it intends to invade neighboring Ukraine, and on Wednesday Kremlin spokesperson Dmitry Peskov said it was “positive” that President Joe BIden wants to continue diplomacy.

+In remarks at the White House Tuesday, Biden said he believed the door for diplomacy remains open, saying the countries “should give the diplomacy every chance to succeed and I believe there are real ways to address our respective security concerns.”

-Blinken underscored that the US remains committed to trying to pursue diplomacy, but said the ball is in Russia’s court.
+Blinken on Wednesday underscored that the US remains committed to trying to pursue diplomacy to avoid a potential conflict, calling it “the right” and “responsible thing to do.”

-On Tuesday, Moscow claimed that some of its troops were moving away from the border of Ukraine, but multiple US and Western officials have said that while they would welcome such a move, they have yet to see this happen.
+“We’re waiting for a response from Russia.
+I spoke to Foreign Minister Lavrov yesterday.
+He said a response is forthcoming in the next few days.
+I hope it comes.
+We’ll take a hard look at it and then we’ll see where we go from there.
+But we remain committed to seeing if we can find a diplomatic resolution,” he said.

+“But again, it really is President Putin’s choice to make, and what we’re seeing on the border remains deeply, deeply concerning,” Blinken added, noting that the US and its allies are prepared to enact “massive consequences” in the face of Russian aggression.

 The-CNN-Wire